tedneward/Azgaarnoth/Creatures/Bulette.md

 A bulette has no lair, but roams a hunting territory up to thirty miles wide.
 Its sole criterion for territory is availability of food, and when it has eaten everything in an area, a bulette moves on.
 These creatures often home in on humanoid settlements, terrorizing them until their panicked residents have fled, or until the bulette is slain.

 All creatures shun bulettes, which treat anything that moves as food — even other predators and bulettes.
-Bulettes come together only to mate, resulting in a bloody act of claws and teeth that usually ends with the male’s death and consumption.
+Bulettes come together only to mate, resulting in a bloody act of claws and teeth that usually ends with the male's death and consumption.

-***Arcane Creation.*** Some sages believe the bulette is the result of a mad wizard’s experiments at crossbreeding snapping turtles and armadillos, with infusions of demon ichor.
+***Arcane Creation.*** Some sages believe the bulette is the result of a mad wizard's experiments at crossbreeding snapping turtles and armadillos, with infusions of demon ichor.
 Bulettes have been thought to be extinct at different times, but after years without a sighting, the creatures inevitably reappear.
 Because their young are almost never seen, some sages suspect that bulettes maintain secret nesting grounds from which adults strike out into the world.

 >### Bulette
 >*Large monstrosity, unaligned*